JTok/unraid-vmbackup/README.md

 - Set the variables in the script file.

+  - be sure to set enabled = "1" to ensure that the script will run.

 - Choose a schedule in the CA User Scripts plugin.

 ### Script options